fermitron2048/packetdemod/README.md

 <p align="center"><img src="img/samples.png"></p>

 #### Finding the midpoint
 Once we have the samples, we're ready to clean up the signal.
 Ossmann's midpoint function thresholds the signal, making it easy to see what parts of the signal are high and low -- in this case, high amplitude (one) and low amplitude (zero).
-In this example, the signal is strong, so there is no fluctuation between one and zero during each timeslice.
-This is how we want the signal to be, but it is still possible to recover the clock, even with inter-timeslice fluctuations, when the fundamental frequency is still prominent.
 Notice how some regions of one's last longer than others -- this represents a string of two or more one's strung together.
 Since too many ones or zeros together normally confuses clock recovery algorithms, the traditional way to handle this situation is with algorithms like [whitening](https://mrmekon.tumblr.com/post/17824495815/rf-transmission-whitening) or [manchester coding](https://en.wikipedia.org/wiki/Manchester_code) that create transitions between one and zero even when transmitting bytes that are all ones or all zeros.
 In the case of manchester coding, it guarantees regular transitions, to ensure that the clock recovery algorithm won't lose synchronization.
 In our case, using whole packet clock recovery allows for more reliable clock recovery, even with long strings of ones or zeros.

 <p align="center"><img src="img/midpoint.png"></p>